scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 **Interface Syntax**

-As an alternative, we can use *type enrichment* to extend existing types with interface methods[^pimping].
+We can alternatively use *extension methods* to extend existing types with interface methods[^pimping].
 Cats refers to this as *"syntax"* for the type class:

-[^pimping]: You may occasionally see enrichment referred to as "pimping".
-This is an older term that we don't use anymore.
+[^pimping]: You may occasionally see extension methods referred to as "type enrichment" or "pimping".
+The latter is an older term that we don't use anymore.

 ```tut:book
 object JsonSyntax {